SkynetLabs/skynet-webportal/setup-scripts/README.md

 ### Step 4: configuring docker services

 1. edit `/home/user/skynet-webportal/.env` and configure following environment variables

    - `DOMAIN_NAME` (optional) is your domain name if you have it
+   - `DOMAIN_NAME_ALIAS` (optional) alias to your domain name if you have, set to domain name if not used
    - `EMAIL_ADDRESS` (required) is your email address used for communication regarding SSL certification (required)
    - `SIA_WALLET_PASSWORD` (required) is your wallet password (or seed if you did not set a password)
    - `HSD_API_KEY` (optional) this is a random security key for a handshake integration that gets generated automatically